serlysonam/Serly_Portfolio/README.md

 **MASTER OF SCIENCE** (Computer Science), University of Louisiana at Lafayette, (4.00/ 4.00) ------ 2022 - 2024

-**MASTER OF TECHNOLOGY** (Environmental Science and Engineering), Veer Surendra Sai University of Technology, (9.27/ 10.00) ----- 2013 - 2015
+**MASTER OF TECHNOLOGY** (Environmental Science), Veer Surendra Sai University of Technology, (9.27/ 10.00) ----- 2013 - 2015

 **BACHELOR OF TECHNOLOGY** (Civil Engineering), Institute of Technical education and research, (8.01/ 10.00) ----- 2009 - 2013

 ## 📝 EXPERIENCE
 **Volunteer (University of Louisiana at Lafayette)** ----- June 2024 – Present

-•	Implementing an AWS-based data pipeline for Data Analytics, included ETL, data lake management and dynamic reporting via Quick sight.
-(Services used: S3, AM, Quick Sight, Glue, Lambda, Athena)

-•	Developing automation and utilities using Shell/Bash Scripting to improve system performance and reliability through comprehensive platform testing and quality checks.
+Using AWS services like S3, Glue, Lambda, and Athena, I developed an analytics data pipeline that included data lake management, ETL procedures, and dynamic reporting using QuickSight.
+In addition, I created utilities and automation using Shell/Bash scripting to improve system dependability and performance by doing extensive platform testing and quality assurance.

 **Graduate Teaching Assistant (University of Louisiana at Lafayette)** ----- Jan 2023 – May 2024

-•	Expert in configuration management, application deployment and service orchestration tools using Ansible.

-•	Developed both the front-end and back-end using SQL Developer as well as designed and implemented the database schema, queries, and procedures to manage and manipulate data.

-•	Monitored and analyzed the impact of network latency on the cloud-based service deployments.

-•	Assisted professor and mentored students with the course Cyber Security and Data Structures & Software Design.

-•	Performed record keeping duties associated with the classroom preparing slides, quizzes, and grading.
+I am skilled in configuration management, application deployment, and service orchestration with Ansible.
+I developed both front-end and back-end components using SQL Developer, including designing database schemas and handling data queries.
+I monitored network latency impacts on cloud-based services and assisted a professor while mentoring students in Cyber Security and Data Structures & Software Design.
+Additionally, I managed classroom record-keeping, prepared slides, quizzes, and grading.

 **Coding Instructor (White-hat Junior)** ----- Sep 2020 – Dec 2021

-•	Collaborated with development teams to define CI/CD and cloud best practices and ensure smooth pipeline execution.

-•	Mentored a team of 5 teachers, conducting daily progress meetings to discuss student performance, share best practices, and ensure alignment with educational objectives, resulting in a 95% increase in class efficiency and student engagement.

-•	Taught JavaScript, AWS, and mathematics concepts to 49 national and international students.

-•	Helped students with environment setup and network troubleshooting.
+I worked with development teams to establish CI/CD and cloud best practices, ensuring smooth pipeline execution.
+Additionally, I mentored a team of 5 teachers, leading daily meetings to enhance student performance and alignment with educational goals, which led to a 95% boost in class efficiency and engagement.
+I taught JavaScript, AWS, and mathematics to 49 students from various backgrounds and assisted with environment setup and network troubleshooting.

 **DevOps Engineer (Softvel)** -----	April 2018 – Aug 2020

-•	Developed and implemented CI/CD architectures using tools such as Jenkins, Maven, SonarQube, GIT, Ansible, Artifactory, and Nexus, leading to significant reductions in deployment time and notable increases in deployment frequency.

-•	Integrated Sonarcloud with JIRA forcode quality and security reporting.
-JIRA dashboard to streamline ticket tracking and management.

-•	Orchestrated AWS deployments utilizing services such as EC2, S3, Lambda, auto-scaling, CloudWatch, CloudTrail, and VPC.
-Created and executed CI/CD pipelines across various projects, significantly enhancing deployment speed.

-•	Automated infrastructure provisioning and configuration management with Terraform and Ansible, minimizing manual intervention and speeding up deployment processes.

-•	Used Docker file to create containers and Integrated docker with Jenkins to achieve continuous delivery goals on the highly scalable environment.

-•	Developed and optimized monitoring solutions using custom AWS dashboards, leading to a significant decrease in response time to critical incidents.
+With the help of Jenkins, Maven, and Ansible, I designed and executed CI/CD pipelines that greatly shortened deployment times and boosted frequency.
+To improve code quality tracking, SonarCloud was integrated with JIRA. automated scaling and monitoring of AWS deployments utilizing EC2, S3, and Lambda to optimize workflows.
+Integrated Docker with Jenkins for scalable continuous delivery, and automated infrastructure provisioning using Terraform and Ansible.
+Faster incident reactions are the result of optimized monitoring with personalized AWS dashboards.

 **Lecturer (Konark Institute of Science and Technology)**	-----	July 2015 – Feb 2017

-•	Teacher for undergrad students, provided one-on-one support to students needing extra help.

-•	Successfully assisted 40+ students in conducting their thesis research and gave constructive feedback when they presented their findings.

-•	Prepared engaging presentations to improve student comprehension and increase class participation.
+As an undergraduate teacher, I provided personalized support to students needing extra help, assisted over 40 students with their thesis research, and offered constructive feedback on their presentations.
+Additionally, I created engaging presentations to improve comprehension and boost class participation.

 ## 🎯 SKILLS / TRAINING
 **Cloud Platforms:** Amazon Web Services, Microsoft Azure